Welcome to the website of the Embassy of the Republic of Korea in the Philippines!

 When people think of the Philippines, many immediately picture beautiful resort destinations such as Cebu, Boracay, and Bohol.
 But the Philippines is more than just a scenic vacation spot—it is a close and long-standing friend, and a cherished partner.

 The Philippines, with a land area 1.3 times that of the Korean Peninsula, over 7,000 islands, and a vibrant population of around 110 million, is geographically the closest Southeast Asian country to Korea.
-Historical records—such as Joseon-era fisherman Moon Soon-deuk drifting ashore and staying for nine months in Luzon in the early 19th century, Father Kim Dae-geon studying theology in Manila and Bulacan in 1839, and Dosan Ahn Chang-ho’s visit in 1929 to seek a new base for the independence movement alongside 50 resident Koreans—illustrate the long and deep-rooted ties between Korea and the Philippines.
+Historical records—such as Joseon-era fisherman Moon Soon-deuk drifting ashore and staying for nine months in Luzon in the early 19th century, Father Kim Dae-geon studying theology in Manila and Bulacan in 1837, and Dosan Ahn Chang-ho’s visit in 1929 to seek a new base for the independence movement alongside 50 resident Koreans—illustrate the long and deep-rooted ties between Korea and the Philippines.

 Moreover, on March 3, 1949, the Philippines became the fifth country in the world to establish diplomatic relations with the Republic of Korea.
 It was also the first Asian nation—and the one that deployed the largest number of troops, 7,420 soldiers—to fight alongside Korea during the Korean War to defend freedom and democracy.

-Thanks to shared cultural values—such as strong family ties, the use of honorific language, and a respect for tradition paired with openness to foreign influence—the Korean Wave (Hallyu), which began with K-pop and K-dramas, has expanded into K-movies, K-beauty, and K-food, all warmly embraced by the Filipino public.
+Thanks to shared cultural values—such as strong family ties, the use of honorific language, and a respect for tradition paired with openness to foreign influence—the Korean Wave (Hallyu), which began with K-pop and K-dramas, has expanded into K-beauty and K-food, all warmly embraced by the Filipino public.
 Additionally, with one in four foreign tourists in the Philippines being Korean, vibrant people-to-people exchanges are laying a solid foundation for the advancement of bilateral ties.

 We appreciate your continued interest and support for the Philippines and our Embassy.